provenance-io/docs/ecosystem/funding-program/grants-program-details.md

 ### College-level DeFi course based on Provenance Blockchain ecosystem

 Develop a one semester undergraduate/graduate course that teaches DeFi concepts using blockchain-based applications.
-The course will include Provenance Blockchain as an example, and will have students develop basic DeFi-apps that leverage the Provenance Blockchain blockchain ecosystem.
+The course will include Provenance Blockchain as an example, and will have students develop basic DeFi-apps that leverage the Provenance Blockchain ecosystem.
 Make course material freely available \(public domain\) to encourage adoption world-wide.
 Effort: 4w - prof/TA
 Bounty: 4\* $3500 = $14,000